 “I don’t know,” said Mari, “but I want you to stay with me and maybe your Poppa will stay too.”

-It was probably an hour or two later when Lester regained consciousness.
-He opened his eyes and was nearly sick.
-He lay there looking up into the one single bulb hanging from the ceiling.
-He was back in his room—”the” room—laying on “the” bed.
-When he tried to shift to ease the headache, he realized he was cuffed to the bed with the handcuffs he used to use on Junie when she wouldn’t do what he wanted.
-Even worse, he was sharing the space with the ghost of his friend Blu Wolf, he could feel him flowing through him.
+It was probably an hour or two after he was hit that Lester regained consciousness.
+He opened his eyes and was sick all over himself.
+He lay there looking up into the single, gently-swaying bulb hanging from the ceiling.
+He was back in his room—”the” room, laying on “the” bed.
+When he tried to shift to ease the headache, he realized he was cuffed to the bed with the handcuffs he used to use on Junie.
+Even worse, he was sharing the space with the ghost of his friend Blu Wolf; he could feel Blu flowing through him.

-He tried to talk to his friend but Blu didn’t answer.
-Instead, he could feel the dead man like a liquid mist flowing in his ears, out his nose, through his stomach.
+He tried to talk to his friend, but Blu didn’t answer.
+Instead, Lester could feel the dead man flowing like a liquid mist in his ears, out his nose and through his stomach.
 It was like a smell, he couldn’t smell, a touch he couldn’t feel, a sound he couldn’t hear, all enveloping him in swirling eddies.

 He lay there for hours.
-His head was bursting with pain from the concussion and his arms were stiff and sore from being stretched out.
+His head was bursting with pain from the concussion and his arms were stiff and sore from being stretched out over his head.
 He tried to pull on the cuffs but they just cut into his wrists.
-He hadn’t had a cigarette or a drink for hours and he was really feeling the lack of both.
+He hadn’t had a cigarette or a drink for hours and he was badly feeling the lack of both.